williamgilpin/cphy/talks/reading.md

-# Resources
+# Additional resources and reading

-Here is a curated list of resources and additional reading relevant to this book.
+A curated list of resources and additional reading relevant to this book may be found below.

 **Scientific programming and software development**